-10.1 Invalid blocks
+9.1 Invalid Blocks

-The W25N01GV may have initial invalid blocks when it ships from factory.
+The W25N01KW may have initial invalid blocks when it ships from factory.
 Also, additional invalid blocks may develop during the use of the device.
-Nvb represents the minimum number of valid blocks in the total number of available blocks (See Table 10.1).
-An invalid block is defined as blocks that contain bad bits uncorrectable by the on-chip ECC.
-The first eight blocks, block 0 to block 7 are guaranteed to be valid blocks at the time of shipment.
+Nvb represents the minimum number of valid blocks in the total number of available blocks (See Table 12.1).
+An invalid block is defined as blocks that contain on-chip ECC uncorrectable bad bits.
+The first eight blocks, block 0 to block 7 and the last four blocks, block 1020 to block 1023 are guaranteed to be valid blocks at the time of shipment with on-chip ECC enabled.

-Parameter Symbol Min Max Unit Valid block number Nvb 1004 1024 blocks
+Parameter Symbol Min Max Unit Number of valid blocks Nvb 1004 1024 blocks